 - Riga to Dubai– I made a 3 day free stopover in Dubai.

-- Dubai to Delhi- I continued my flight on to Delhi
+- Dubai to India- I continued my flight on to Delhi, India.

 - Mumbai to Bangkok- I caught a flight to Southeast Asia and explored Thailand for a month.

-- Sihanoukville, Cambodia to Ho Chi Minh City, Vietnam- I caught a bus to Vietnam.
+- Cambodia to Vietnam- I caught a bus from Sihanoukville, Cambodia to Ho Chi Minh City, Vietnam.

-- Hanoi to Luang Prabang Laos- I took a bus to Laos and explored the country fro a few weeks.
+- Vietnam to Laos- I took a bus from Hanoi, Vietnam to Luang Prabang, Laos

 - Laos to Thailand- I returned to Thailand by bus and traveled there for a couple of weeks.

-- Thailand to Malaysia- I took the bus to Malaysia and spent a couple of weeks there.
+- Thailand to Malaysia- I took the bus to Malaysia and spent a couple of weeks in Penang and Kuala Lumpur.

-- Malaysia to Singapore- I caught a bus and spent a few days exploring Singapore.
+- Malaysia to Singapore- I caught a bus south and spent a few days exploring Singapore.

 - Singapore to Melbourne, Australia- I caught a flight to Melbourne and spent a month traveling up the East Coast of Australia until I reached Cairns.